AUDITIONED CHOIRS

 Chamber Singers

-Every year, Chamber Singers perform their own concerts, and in 2025 that will include JS Bach’s St Matthew Passion and Christmas Oratorio at the Sydney Opera House and a program based around Christopher Tin’s Lost Birds in the White Bay Power Station.
-In the last two years, Chamber Singers have also performed Sir James MacMillan’s Stabat Mater along with other works in St Andrew’s Cathedral, John Peterson’s Shadows and Light, Fauré’s Requiem, and Rodgers & Hammerstein Showstoppers in Sydney Town Hall, and works by Scarlatti, Monteverdi and more in their Voices of the Italian Baroque at St James’ King Street.
+Every year, Chamber Singers perform their own concerts, and in 2026 that will include Vivaldi’s Gloria! at Pier 2/3 in Sydney’s Arts Precinct, Britten’s War Requiem at the Sydney Opera House and Lessons and Carols in Sydney and Goulburn.
+In the last three years, Chamber Singers have also performed Bach’s St Matthew Passion, Lost Birds (with works by Tin, Twist, Simpson, Forbes L’Estrange), Sir James MacMillan’s Stabat Mater (along with other works in St Andrew’s Cathedral), John Peterson’s Shadows and Light, Fauré’s Requiem, Rodgers & Hammerstein Showstoppers in Sydney Town Hall, and works by Scarlatti, Monteverdi and more in their Voices of the Italian Baroque at St James’ King Street.

 Chamber Singers rehearses on Monday evenings with some additional rehearsals throughout the year.